SuprajaKalva/Mast-Lab-PROBES/README.md

 ## Bugs and Issues

-Please report all the bugs and issues to the GitHub issue page with proper labels for them to be fixed and reviewed.
+Please report all the bugs and issues to the GitHub issues page with proper labels for them to be fixed and reviewed.